The Art of Decision Making

 - Avoiding common pitfalls

-Optimizing group processes
+Optimizing decision making processes

 “The faculty members were enthusiastic and incredibly knowledgeable, and the wide variety, backgrounds, and experiences of my fellow students added great value, too.
 All this set in beautiful surroundings with historical significance.”